ladybirdweb/faveo-helpdesk-docker-v2/Readme.md

-Only the following Editions of Faveo-Helpdesk are supported Freelancer, Paid and Enterprise.

-Complete the below steps to get the Faveo-Helpdesk Containers up.
+## Faveo Helpdesk Docker

+A pretty simplified Docker Compose workflow that sets up a network of containers for Faveo Helpdesk.

+All the Faveo Helpdesk editions are supported except the community edition.

+## Usage
+___

+To get started, make sure you have Docker and docker-compose installed on your system, and then clone this repository.

-Provide executable permission to faveo-run.sh
+Next, navigate in your terminal to the directory you cloned this, and give the executable permission to faveo-run.sh bash script.

 ```sh
 chmod +x faveo-run.sh